Following yesterday’s reports about Sony and Disney‘s Spider-Man deal falling apart, Sony Pictures shuts down all the rumors and reports.

 This is a clear example on why you shouldn’t report without complete facts or news.

-Spider-Man: Far From Home will returns to big screens in US and Canada on Labor Day weekend, staring August 29 featuring “approximately four additional minutes of a never-before-seen action sequence”, it will be also be available in IMAX and large formats in select locations.
+Spider-Man: Far From Home returns to big screens in US and Canada on Labor Day weekend, staring August 29 featuring “approximately four additional minutes of a never-before-seen action sequence”, it will be also be available in IMAX and large formats in select locations.